-A local architect proposes installing an artistic outdoor pavilion for daily community use in Casa Linda near White Rock Lake.
+A neighbor pursuing his architecture license proposes installing an artistic outdoor pavilion for daily community use in Casa Linda near White Rock Lake.

-“This is all conceptual, but I’ve gotten a lot of good feedback, and I wanted to get the news out there and get people excited about it,” architect Joseph Lock said.
+“This is all conceptual, but I’ve gotten a lot of good feedback, and I wanted to get the news out there and get people excited about it,” said Joseph Lock.
 “During the day, people could take their lunches there, and at night, it could be used for music.”

 The proposed site for the pavilion is located about a quarter mile southwest of Garland Road and Buckner Boulevard in the 9300 block of Garland Road.